physycom/libgnssconv/README.md

 ### Purpose
-This tool has been written in order to ease the conversion between GNSS data formats.
+This library has been written in order to ease the conversion between GNSS data formats.
 Its use will be first and foremost as a submodule in projects that will require these kind of different geopositioning representations.

 ### Installation
 **make** and a **C++11** compatible compiler are required.
 Clone the repo and type ``make``, it should be enough in most cases to build the two executables!